appsmithorg/appsmith-docs/website/docs/reference/widgets/rating.md

 <dd>

 When enabled, user input is disabled, but the stars retain their regular styling, and the tooltips remain visible when the user hovers with the mouse cursor.
-However, when the "Disabled" setting is turned on, the **Read Only** mode is disregarded.
+However, when the **Disabled** setting is turned on, the **Read Only** mode is disregarded.

 </dd>